Disorders of the liver, bile duct, or pancreas can cause cholestasis.

 Within the liver

-Causes include acute hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more , alcohol-related liver disease Alcohol-Related Liver Disease , primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
+Causes include acute hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more , alcohol-related liver disease Alcohol-Related Liver Disease , primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
 Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more with inflammation and scarring of the bile ducts, cirrhosis due to viral hepatitis B or C Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more (also with inflammation and scarring of the bile ducts), certain drugs (for example, amoxicillin/clavulanate, chlorpromazine, azathioprine, and oral contraceptives), hormonal effects on bile flow during pregnancy (a condition called cholestasis of pregnancy Cholestasis of pregnancy Some liver disorders occur only during pregnancy.
 Others (such as gallstones, cirrhosis, or hepatitis) may have been present before the pregnancy, or they may occur coincidentally with the pregnancy... read more ), and cancer that has spread to the liver.

 Outside the liver